Best Crypto Cards in Costa Rica (2026)

 The Bitcoin Jungle project in Uvita, Osa Peninsula, demonstrates grassroots crypto adoption at scale.
 Restaurants, surf shops, hotels, and local businesses accept Bitcoin/Lightning payments.
 This community emerged organically in 2021-2022, inspired by El Salvador's Bitcoin Beach.
 The government has not interfered.

-Costa Rica's lack of crypto-specific regulation, combined with its territorial tax system and established crypto communities, creates a de facto permissive environment that has attracted significant crypto-native populations.
+Costa Rica's lack of crypto-specific regulation, combined with its territorial tax system and established crypto communities, creates a de facto permissive environment that has attracted large crypto-native populations.

 Tax Treatment of Card Rewards in Costa Rica